-If you have questions or concerns about sex speak to your doctor, nurse or other health professional as soon as possible.
-Some couples need more than just medical treatment for erection problems, and you can get specialist advice and counselling.
-Trying both medical treatments and seeking advice and support at the same time can help.
+If you have questions or concerns about sex speak to your doctor, nurse or other health professional.
+Some couples need more than just medical treatment for erection problems.
+Seeking advice and support can help.

 Sex therapy

 Sex therapy (sometimes called psychosexual therapy or sexual counselling) is available on the NHS in some areas, or you can pay for it privately.
 For NHS services you will usually need a referral from your GP or other health professional.
 Check that any sex therapist you see is registered with the College of Sexual and Relationship Therapists, the British Association for Counselling & Psychotherapy, or the Institute of Psychosexual Medicine.